Texas Deploys Medical Help; Illinois Cracks Down: Virus Update

 S. Carolina Mandates Masks on School Buses (2:30 p.m.
 NY)

-Masks will be required on school buses starting Monday in South Carolina, even as they remain illegal inside schools.
+Masks will be required on school buses starting Monday in South Carolina, even though the state has passed a law prohibiting local mask mandates in schools.

 “More protective measures are needed to lower the risk of virus transmission and keep our schools open and operating as safely as possible,” Molly Spearman, state superintendent of education, wrote in a memorandum released Thursday.